-- The contracting parties should draw up and maintain a project plan on the agreed more detailed delivery phases and schedules, organisation of the project, shared work methods and other necessary aspects. - The testing and acceptance procedures should apply to the entire object of delivery, including any related standard software. - The special terms and conditions for application procurements include provisions on the testing and acceptance procedure.
+- The contracting parties should draw up and maintain a project plan on the agreed more detailed delivery phases and schedules, organisation of the project, shared work methods and other necessary aspects. - The testing and acceptance procedures apply to the entire object of delivery, including any related standard software. - The special terms and conditions for application procurements include provisions on the testing and acceptance procedure.
 However, it may be necessary to agree upon the testing and acceptance process in more detail in the contract.
-Documentation constitutes an integral part of the

-- product or service.
-This means that documentation also needs to be inspected in connection with testing. - If the delivery includes standard software programs, they must be itemised in the contract.
+Documentation constitutes an integral part of the product or service.
+This means that documentation also needs to be inspected in connection with testing. - If the delivery includes standard software programs, these must be itemised in the contract.
+Unless otherwise agreed, operating systems and database management programs may be standard software licensed under terms and conditions other than those of open source software, but standard software must otherwise be licensed under open source software terms.
 Rights of use to standard software are primarily determined based on software-specific licence terms and conditions. - The scope of the rights of use to standard software must conform to the requirements stated by the client in its invitation to tender. - If the subject matter of the contract is software critical to the client, it is advisable to prepare for the end of software maintenance or any discontinuation of the operations of the software supplier.
 The source code and associated document material related to software important to the client may be stored in the possession of an independent provider of a source code storage service (escrow agent) by entering into a separate source code storage agreement.
-The provider of the source code storage service will store the material and, in case of problems, release the source code under the terms and conditions agreed in the storage agreement.
+The provider of the source code storage service will store the material and, in the event of problems, release the source code under the terms and conditions agreed in the storage agreement.
 It should be noted that the source code of third-party standard software cannot usually be obtained or stored even by escrow agents.
 In these situations, the source code can principally be stored solely for that part of the solution the source code of which is held by the supplier and the source code of which it is entitled to hand over.